Anqui3tas/Icarus/readme.md

 # Icarus - Media Server Website

-Welcome to **Icarus**, the official media server website of Lantea Corp!
+Welcome to **Icarus**, the official media server website of LanteaCorp!
 This website serves as the central hub for streaming and managing content from the Icarus Plex media server.

 ## Features